K17: Time of the Apes

 “Godo went to a different world.” –With Denise Huxtable from The Cosby Show? –Oh, yeah.

-The Cosby Show was an NBC sitcom that aired from 1984 to 1992, starring comedian Bill Cosby as an affluent African-American father of five children.
+The Cosby Show was an NBC sitcom that aired from 1984 to 1992, starring comedian Bill Cosby as an affluent Black father of five children.
 Denise Huxtable was his second oldest daughter, played by Lisa Bonet.
 After the third season of The Cosby Show, the character left home for fictional Hillman College, which was documented in the spinoff series A Different World.
 Denise Huxtable was the focus of the show for only the first season (Bonet left to have a baby with her then-husband, Lenny Kravitz), but the other characters proved to be popular and it ran for five more seasons, often tackling controversial subjects, such as race relations, date rape, and AIDS.

 The land of misfit toys.